 Addressing such things early on can give you peace of mind and discussing things with your family could avoid any possible controversy down the track should people not agree on things.

-Meanwhile, an adviser may be able to help with the paperwork and ensure you’re across any tax implications, including when capital gains tax may be payable.
+Meanwhile, your adviser may be able to help with the paperwork and ensure you’re across any tax implications, including when capital gains tax may be payable.

-If you’d like to be put in touch, call us on 131 267 or use our find an adviser tool.
+If you don't have an adviser but would like to be put in touch with one, call us on 131 267 or use our find an adviser tool.